apache/airflow/dev/breeze/doc/adr/0011-unified-communication-with-the-users.md

 * instructions should be printed without style and default rich rendering should be used

-By default, we map those styles to those colors, but we can change configuration of Breeze to be colour-blind-friendly by disabling colours in communication via `breeze config --no-colour`.
+By default, we map those styles to those colors, but we can change configuration of Breeze to be colour-blind-friendly by disabling colours in communication via `breeze setup config --no-colour`.

 When signalling warning or error The communication should not be confusing and should not contain "noise".
 It should contain simple - usually one-liner -